 Essaouira The Atlantic Coast, Morocco Travel Guide

-Essaouira is highly walkable, especially its medina, where vehicles are generally prohibited.
+Essaouira is highly walkable, especially its medina, where automobiles are generally prohibited.
 Exploring the old city is best done on foot.
 Local buses, often managed by M'dina Bus, connect the medina (via main gates like Bab Marrakech or Bab Doukkala) to newer parts of the city, the long sandy beach, and surrounding neighborhoods like Ghazoua or Diabat.

 Look for "taxi" sign and driver ID.